Programmer-Faraj/Gold-card/README.md

 # Gold-card
-A an assignment project from my programming 2 course
+An assignment project from my programming 2 course